 Overweight/Obesity.
-Nearly two of every three Latinas are overweight or obese, increasing the risk not only of heart disease but also a host of other conditions, including stroke, gallbladder disease, arthritis, and some cancers.
-If you're overweight or obese, even a small weight loss will help to lower your heart disease risk.
+Nearly 80 percent of black women are overweight or obese, increasing the risk not only of heart disease but also a host of other conditions, including stroke, gallbladder disease, arthritis, and some cancers.
+If you're overweight, even a small weight loss will help lower your risk.
 At the very least, try not to gain more weight.

-Lasting weight loss needs a change of lifestyle-adopt a healthy, lower-calorie eating plan and be physically active.
+Lasting weight loss needs a change of lifestyle-adopt a healthy, lower-calorie eating plan and get regular physical activity.
 Aim to lose no more than 1/2 to 2 pounds per week.
-If you have a lot to lose, ask your doctor, a registered dietitian, or a qualified nutritionist for help.